lzbotha/aruba-tech-assessment/README.md

 ## Testing
 You can build the service using docker-compose.
 The service will be hosted on port 5000.
 I've included 2 scripts that I used to test the service with the example data.

+The unit tests can be run with nose.

 ### example_request.sh
 hit the API with a very small lsit of access points.